lee-joanne/rageit/README.md

 ![Screenshot of homepage posts on desktop](documentation/homepage-posts.png)
 ![Screenshot of homepage posts on mobile](documentation/homepage-mobile.png)

 The homepage of the website shows a red banner that gives the user a brief introduction or explanation of the blog.
 On bigger screens, the posts are shown in columns of two and on smaller screens, one column for easy readability.
-The posts are shown with the featured image at the top, the post title in capital letters (to enhance the anger), a brief excerpt of the post (up to 200 characters), the username who made the post, the date when it was posted, and how many 'rages' and comments it has.
+The posts are shown with the featured image at the top, the post title in capital letters (to enhance the anger), a brief excerpt of the post (up to 200 characters), the author of the post, the date when it was posted, and how many 'rages' and comments it has.
 The excerpt is there so the user can get a brief reading of the post before committing and clicking on the post to read further.
 The posts are ordered newest first so the users can get the latest rage posts.
 The post title is clickable (when hovered, becomes red (#5F021F)) which would take the user to the detailed view of the post.

 ![Screenshot of homepage post if made by user](documentation/homepage-signedin.png)